 When is the deadline?

-October 1, 2023 is the tentative deadline to apply to study abroad in Spring 2024.
+October 1, 2023 is the deadline to apply for most Spring 2024 study abroad programs.

 March 1, 2024 is the tentative deadline to apply to study abroad in Summer 2024, or Fall 2024.